MadcowOG/Doom-Bot/README.md

 8. Go to the **OAuth2 tab** on the left of the window.

-9. In here you will see a **Scopes section** click the **bot** check box, then a **Bot Premissions section** and click the **Adminstrator** check box (You may check specific boxes besides Administrator if you understand which are required and which aren't, but this may break the bot or some functionalities of it).
+9. In here you will see a **Scopes section** click the **bot** check box.

+10. Then a **Bot Premissions section** and click the **Adminstrator** check box (You may check specific boxes besides Administrator if you understand which are required and which aren't, but this may break the bot or some functionalities of it).

-10. You will see under the **Scopes section** that there is a link generated, open this link and sign in with your discord, and add fill in the server that you would like the bot to be in, under the **Add to Server** tab.
+11. You will see under the **Scopes section** that there is a link generated, open this link and sign in with your discord, and add fill in the server that you would like the bot to be in, under the **Add to Server** tab.
 If the bot joins that server you have successfully added the bot and you use that token from earlier in the next **Setup** steps.

 # Setup
 1. Add to tokens.json